 - A tab bit heavy.
 Your mileage may vary on this takeaway.
 It may be my neck muscles needing a bit of a workout, but after wearing Beats Solo3 for an extended period of time and in a number of situations I felt they were a bit heavy compared to others I have tested in the wireless headphones category.
 These may not be the headphones for those suffering from constant neck strain, though I may have just been having a bad day.

 - Expensive AF.
 When the Beats name is involved you know you’ll be paying a premium.
 But for the money you get a lot of quality, durability, and style.
 Part of wearing a set of rose gold headphones is letting everybody around you know that you’re wearing a pair of rose gold headphones, right?
 Still, price has to be an overall negative, since there really aren’t any other negatives of note.

-2. BlueAnt Pump Zone Rose Gold Headphones – Out of stock
+2. BlueAnt Pump Zone Rose Gold Headphones –